metamaden/gdc_download_tools/README.md

 Available data is stored in a variety of different formats, each of which typically has its own semantics, standards, and QC.
 Check the semantics online, and also check the preprocessing pipeline(s) on the TCGA wiki page.

 # XML Files
 Often, clinical, biospecimen, and tumor data are available only in XML format.
 Thus it can be very useful to know how to parse these XML files and re-format as a flat dataframe.
-For more information, see the examples folder for information and an example involving the COAD-READ project sample biospecimen data.
+For more information and an implementation with the COAD-READ project files, see the 'gdc_xml_process' folder in the coad-read example files.

 # Example